CoronaWhy/task-risk/README.md

 ## About CoronaWhy

 CoronaWhy is a crowd-sourced team of over 350 engineers, researchers, project managers, and all sorts of other professionals with diverse backgrounds who joined forces to tackle the greatest global problem of today--understanding and conquering the COVID-19 pandemic.
 This team formed in response to the Kaggle CORD-19 competition to synthesize the flood of new knowledge being generated every day about COVID-19.
-The goal for the organization is to inform policy makers and care providers about how to combat this virus with knowledge from the latest research at their disposal.
+The goal for the organization is inform policy makers and care providers about how to combat this virus with knowledge from the latest research at their disposal.

 ## About CoronaWhy Risk Factors Task